An electorate is a voting district for parliamentary elections in New Zealand. There are two types of electorates: General and Māori.

 The Parliamentary Library provides detailed information about each electorate, including an outline map; recent election results, enrolment and turnout data; and a range of population statistics and demographic data.

 A range of individual electorate and regional maps are available showing general and/or Māori electorates.
-These may be purchased direct from Terralink International Ltd.
+These are available in pdf format from the Electoral Commission on request.

 Up to date enrolment statistics for each electorate are also available.